-- Does the student have particular academic or personal needs while abroad (e.g. specific course requirements, disability accommodation)?
-(Please refer students to the Study Abroad Office with specific questions.)
+- Does the student have particular academic or personal needs while away (e.g. specific course requirements, disability accommodation)?
+(Please refer students to the Global Education Office with specific questions.)

-- Has the student met with the Study Abroad Office to discuss their program choices?
-We have developed an advising checklist that we use with students to help them identify their academic and personal goals for their time abroad.
+- Has the student met with the Global Education Office to discuss their program choices?
+We have developed an advising checklist that we use with students to help them identify their academic and personal goals for their time away.
 (If you would like to see a copy of this form, we would be happy to share it with you.)

-- Has the student reviewed the college's academic policies and deadlines related to study abroad?
+- Has the student reviewed the college's academic policies and deadlines related to study away?

-The Study Abroad Office will evaluate the overall quality of the program in consultation with the faculty Committee on International Education, peer institutions and The Forum on Education Abroad, a prominent professional association for study abroad that has established standards and best practices for the field.
+The Global Education Office will evaluate the overall quality of the program in consultation with the faculty Committee on Global Education, peer institutions and The Forum on Education Abroad, a prominent professional association for study abroad that has established standards and best practices for the field.
+(Their best practices align well with domestic study programs, too.)
 Please remember that you may always defer to us for program-specific advising.

-There are three stages throughout the study abroad experience (from application to overseas departure) where we ask students to consult with their academic adviser:
+There are three stages throughout the study away experience (from application to departure) where we ask students to consult with their academic adviser:

-- The Intent to Study Abroad is an online form that students considering study abroad must submit in the semester prior to the semester abroad.
-We ask students to inform us with whom in the major department they have discussed their study abroad interests.
+- The Intent to Study Away is an online form that students considering study away must submit in the semester prior to the semester off campus.
+We ask students to inform us with whom in the major department they have discussed their program and course nterests.